Personal Development for the Early Talent Community in the Industries & Customer Advisory (ICA)

 How the ICA Has Helped Me Grow

 I think of the ICA at SAP much like the glue between our customers’ needs and our offerings.
 We help progress deals by bringing industry and product expertise to organisational challenges.
 To be effective in our roles is to be relevant to our customers – and this, for me, has meant learning many new skills, both hard and soft.
+For example, sound product and line-of-business knowledge are needed to propose best-fit ERP solutions to our customers.
+At the same time, effective communication, both verbal and written, is needed to ensure that our customers fully understand the value of our solutions.

 The Future of Work in the ICA